ant-design/pro-components/packages/table/src/components/DragSortTable/index.en-US.md

 # DragSortTable - Drag Sort Table

-`DragSortTable` uses [react-sortable-hoc](https://www.npmjs.com/package/react-sortable-hoc) for sorting, you need to provide `rowKey` to determine the unique value of the data, otherwise it will not work properly.
-Currently, sorting of data requested by `request` is not supported.
-The data requested by `request` can be stored and passed in through `dataSource`.
+`DragSortTable` uses [dnd-kit](https://dndkit.com/) for sorting, you need to provide `rowKey` to determine the unique value of the data, otherwise it will not work properly.

 ## Demo